unconed/ShaderGraph.js/README.md

 While this example might seem like a lot of handwaving to do very little, it can be a powerful approach if you have a decent standard library of snippets to re-use.
 ShaderGraph is more flexible than simply concatenating strings together, and lets you write your building blocks in vanilla GLSL with only a few minor restrictions (*).

 (*) Currently, array arguments are not reliably supported, and `inout` arguments and vertex attributes do not work.
+All of these are partially supported, but some pieces are missing.

 * * *